Sobangcha: Controversy

 Sobangcha was also criticized for copying the Japanese group, Shonentai.
 In particular, "On the Phone Call", which was included in the second album in 1988 and received great popularity, was made by almost borrowing the composition and progression of the song from "Diamond Eyes" released by Boys' Generation in 1986, and even the costumes and dance were taken as it is, showing the show business at the time.
 You can see the dark side of the Korean music scene, where the nascent Korean music scene was born.
 The title of the 4th album released in 1995, G Cafe.
-This song was nominated for first place in a music pro and received a lot of love.